Airbus, Boeing launch airliner ad war as rivalry heats up

 At the Farnborough Airshow in 1994, the head of Boeing’s jetliner unit compared an Airbus executive to Pinocchio in a spat over market share, according to Flight International.

-In 2010, Ryanair Holdings Plc (RYA.I) Chief Executive Michael O‘Leary apologised and paid damages to top European rival Stelios Haji-Iouannou for depicting the easyJet Plc (EZJ.L) founder as Pinocchio and suggesting he was lying about on-time performance.
-(Reporting by Tim Hepher.
-Editing by Andre Grenon)
+In 2010, Ryanair Holdings Plc Chief Executive Michael O‘Leary apologised and paid damages to top European rival Stelios Haji-Iouannou for depicting the easyJet Plc founder as Pinocchio and suggesting he was lying about on-time performance.